-The id is the most basic part of the personality, and wants instant gratification for our wants and needs.
-If these needs or wants are not met, a person becomes tense or anxious.
+The id is the most basic part of the personality.
+It also represents our most animalistic urges, like the desire for food and sex.
+The id seeks instant gratification for our wants and needs.
+If these needs or wants are not met, a person can become tense, anxious, or angry.

 - Sally was thirsty.
 Rather than waiting for the server to refill her glass of water, she reached across the table and drank from Mr. Smith's water glass, much to his surprise.

 - A hungry baby cried until he was fed.

 - A toddler who wanted another helping of dessert whined incessantly until she was given another serving.

 - In line at the salad bar, Amy was so hungry that she shoved a handful of croutons in her mouth as she waited for the line to move.

 - Bart was stuck in traffic.
 He just wanted his vehicle to move!
 Enraged at the situation, Bart pulled his car onto the shoulder and sped forward, not caring that he was clipping people's side mirrors as he tried to get ahead of the cars in front of him.

 The ego deals with reality, trying to meet the desires of the id in a way that is socially acceptable in the world.
 This may mean delaying gratification and helping to get rid of the tension the id feels if a desire is not met right away.
 The ego recognizes that other people have needs and wants too, and being selfish isn't good in the long run.

 - Sally was thirsty.
 However, she knew that her server would be back soon to refill her water glass, so she waited until then to get a drink, even though she really just wanted to drink from Mr. Smith's glass.